What is a Hummingbird?

 These beautiful tubular flowers range in color from yellow to orange or red.
 Blooming on the trumpet vine plant takes place throughout summer and into fall, though blooming may be limited for those planted in shady locations.
 The trumpet vine is a fast grower and can become invasive but with proper pruning and care you can keep them under control.
 Hummingbirds love this vine!
 Zones 4 – 9

 The Fuchsia is a vivid purplish red color and flowers almost continuously during the growing season.
 They are beautiful flowers with green foliage and come in a variety of hues in pink, red, white, purple, and magenta.
-Best growing zones 8-10.
+Best growing zones 8-10 but you may still be able to have fuscia plants during the summer months.
+I do in zone 5.

 Petunias are fail proof favorites for many gardeners.
 They are vigorous growers and long term bloomers from mid spring through late fall.
 Color choices are nearly limitless, with some sporting beautiful veining and intriguing colors.
 Zones 5 – 10